demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                           | **Required**
   ------------------- |----------------------------------------------------------| --------------
-  ip                  |The IP to check the given ip is malicious or suspicious.  | Optional
+  ip                  |The IP to check whether it is malicious or suspicious.    | Optional